 Arqués has created most of his ballets for Dutch National Ballet – where he was a Young Creative Associate from 2017 to 2021 – and for the Dutch National Ballet’s Junior Company.
 His works for Dutch National Ballet include Consequence (2012), Roulette (2014), Rewind (2014), Homo Ludens (2017), Ignite (2018, in co-production with Birmingham Royal Ballet), Manoeuvre (2020) and Biomimicry (2020).
 To date, he has created Blink (2015), Fresas (2016) and Fingers in the Air (2018) for the Junior Company.

-He is creating the choreography for Dutch National Opera’s production of Haydn’s opera Missa in Tempore Belli, which will premiere in September 2021.
-He is also choreographing a new work for the Dutch National Ballet programme Made in Amsterdam, which will premiere in April 2022.
+He also created the choreography for Dutch National Opera’s production of Haydn’s opera Missa in Tempore Belli, which premiered in September 2021.

 In recent years, Arqués has created works for international ballet companies and festivals such as Birmingham Royal Ballet, Theatre Ballet Moscow, Compañia Nacional de Danza, NRW Junior Ballet Dortmund, Acosta Danza, New York Choreographic Institute, Origen Cultural Festival, Whim W’him and Continuum Contemporary Ballet.
 In 2014, he also collaborated on the staging of the theatre production Vaslav, based on Arthur Japin’s novel of the same name, and on Performing Gender, a European dance project about identity and sexual inclination, at the Mambo Museum in Bologna.
 In 2016, at the invitation of film directors Saskia Boddeke and Peter Greenaway, he created the choreography for a video installation at the Louis Vuitton Foundation in Paris, inspired by the paintings of Matisse.